mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 as an array using `article.comments.getAll()`.

 > **Note:** Note that the `comments` field is outside of the `data class` constructor.
-This is intentional, since the `comments` field is not really a field but a computed property. `comments` is lazy - it is evaluated every time it is read; reading it causes a database `select` to be run.
-That's why the `comments` property shouldn't appear in `Article.toString()`, so that logging a newly created article won't run a select.
+This is intentional, since the `comments` field is not really a field but a computed property and thus can not stand as a constructor parameter. `comments` is hence lazy - it is evaluated every time it is read; reading it causes a database `select` to be run.
+That's why the `comments` property shouldn't appear in `Article.toString()`, so that logging a newly created article (which calls `toString()`) won't run a select.
 Computed properties also do not appear in the JSON output as returned by the REST services - this way we can prevent polluting of the REST JSON article output with all comments.